blackboard/anthologydevdocs/docs/archive/b2/resources/enabling-remote-debugging.md

 ### Enabling debugging using bb-config.properties

-Newer versions of Blackboard Learn have a built-in flag to enable Tomcat debugging.
+Newer versions of Blackboard LMS have a built-in flag to enable Tomcat debugging.
 Follow these steps to turn it on:

 1. Open the file /blackboard/config/bb-config.properties in a text editor